 50mg once daily is the common dose preferred for the adults.
 For the patients of body weight below 30kg (35 mg once daily(One 25-mg tablet and one 10-mg tablet).

-However dosage depends on the severity of the condition been treated and is decided by the doctor.
-Never miss or overdose the medicine.
+However, dosage depends on the severity of the condition been treated and is decided by the doctor.
+Never miss or overdose medicine.
 Never take an extra dose if missed by mistake and if it is almost the next dosage scheduled time.
 Consult your doctor immediately for medical supervision if any overdosage happens.

 When to Avoid Dolutegravir?